phraust1612/ProjectDeepLearning/README.txt

 This Project is made of C++.
 And the purpose is to learn how deep learning mechanism works.
-Currently, it is based on MLP, using SVM loss function, and optimizes via vanilla gradient descent.
+Currently, it is based on MLP, using SVM loss function, and optimizes via momentum update.
 It doesn't support cuda yet.
 Next goal is to add convolutional layers and cuda supporting.